satukoskinen/printf_test/README.md

 Norme testing is commented out by default, as well as the tests for all required make commands (make, make all, make clean, make fclean, make re).
-Basic tests will be run separately for strings & chars (%s, %c, %%) , signed integers (%d, %i), unsigned integers (%o, %u, %x, %X), pointers (%p), doubles (%f; %F not included in the tests yet) and long doubles (%Lf).
-Tests are run on length modifiers l, ll, h, hh for integers and l, L for doubles.
-The leaks test will run the system leaks command by default, but it can be switched to valgrind by uncommenting the lines in the script.
+Basic tests will be run separately for strings (%s), chars (%c, %%) , signed integers (%d, %i), unsigned integers (%o, %u, %x, %X), pointers (%p), doubles (%f; %F not included in the tests yet) and long doubles (%Lf).
+Separate tests are run on length modifiers l, ll, h, hh for integers and l, L for doubles.